-&lt;sup>6 The National Bank of Serbia wishes to point out that all banks operating in the Serbian banking market are domestic banks, regardless of the origin of their capital.
-Banks with the majority of foreign capital are domestic banks, regardless of the origin of their capital.
+6 The National Bank of Serbia wishes to point out that all banks operating in the Serbian banking market are domestic banks, regardless of the origin of their capital.
+Banks with the majority of foreign capital are domestic banks, which operate in compliance with Serbian regulations and are subject to the supervision by the National Bank of Serbia (NBS, February 22, 2008).